dxw/contracts/agreements/govpress.md

         and billed in arrears.
     2.  dxw's fees for support, whether Fully Managed or Partly Managed, will be billed each month in arrears.
-    3.  if any Surrounding Activies are being provided as part of this contract, they will be billed on completion, or at points as otherwise specified in your proposal.
+    3. Invoices are payable within 14 days.
-    4. Invoices are payable within 14 days.
+    4.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
-    5.  dxw may charge interest on overdue invoices at 5% over the Barclay's Bank base rate.
+    5. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.
-    6. You shall make payment by BACS transfer or (if agreed in advance with dxw) credit or debit card. dxw does not accept cheques.
+    6. Credit and debit card payments are subject to a 2.5% fee.
-    7. Credit and debit card payments are subject to a 2.5% fee.
+    7.  dxw issues invoices by email.
+If you require a paper invoice to be issued, a fee of 2.5% of the value of the invoice (exclusive of VAT) shall be payable.
     8. VAT (where applicable) is payable on, and in addition to, all sums due under this agreement.

 17. ### Circumstances beyond our control